SS Tellus (1911): Operational history

 Sometime around April 1916 the ship was sold to Ole Wikborg, an owner of a marine insurance company Wikborgs Assuranceselskab based out of Drammen.
 The ship was renamed Elizabeth IV and after finishing repairs and transfer was chartered to transport sugar from East India to Europe.
-The ship loaded 11,173 tons of sugar in Pasuruan on Java and departed for Marseilles on 28 July 1916.
+The ship loaded 11,173 tons of sugar in Pasuruan on Java and departed for Marseille on 28 July 1916.
 The ship was under command of Captain Henrik Berg and had a crew of 46 men.
 Elizabeth IV called at Colombo on 9 August, taking 1,400 tons coal in her bunkers, and transited through the Suez Canal on 31 August.